Guide to Storing Your Frozen Eggs

 • Future paperwork and additional logistical planning are required to coordinate the transfer of frozen eggs to fertility clinics if you choose to do IVF.
 These labs are for storage only and do not have procedural facilities for IVF.

-Just as there are ways to save on egg freezing procedure costs, detailed in the Guide to Freezing Your Eggs for Free (or Extremely Discounted), there are strategies to save money on storage costs through pre-tax healthcare spending or deals and discounts through the clinic itself.
+Just as there are ways to save on egg freezing procedure costs, detailed in the Guide to Freezing Your Eggs for Free (or Extremely Discounted), there are strategies to save money on storage costs, including through pre-tax healthcare spending or through deals and discounts through the clinic or storage provider itself.

 • Look into financial assistance programs.
 For example, Reprotech offers Verna’s Purse, a financial assistance program through Reprotech which provides discounted long-term storage for patients who face financial hardship with eggs already in storage.
 Discounts offered include up to 70% off on annual storage for 3 years and reduced costs for specimen shipping from another facility to Reprotech, upon completion of the application.